Dimension-independent Markov chain Monte Carlo on the sphere: Acknowledgements

 \section{Acknowledgements}

 The research of HCL has been partially funded by the \ac{DFG} --- Project-ID \href{https://gepris.dfg.de/gepris/projekt/318763901}{318763901} --- SFB1294.
 BS has been supported by the \ac{DFG} project \href{https://gepris.dfg.de/gepris/projekt/389483880}{389483880}.
 DR gratefully acknowledges partial support of the \href{http://fbms.math.uni-goettingen.de/index.php?id=15}{Felix Bernstein Institute for Mathematical Statistics in the Biosciences} and the \ac{DFG} within project \href{https://gepris.dfg.de/gepris/projekt/456842089}{432680300} --- SFB 1456.
 TJS has been partially supported by the Freie Universit\"at Berlin and the Zuse Institute Berlin within the Excellence Initiative of the \ac{DFG}, and by \ac{DFG} projects \href{https://gepris.dfg.de/gepris/projekt/390685689}{390685689} and \href{https://gepris.dfg.de/gepris/projekt/415980428}{415980428}.
-The authors wish to thank S.~Huckemann and M.~Habeck for helpful discussions.
+The authors wish to thank Stephan Huckemann and Michael Habeck for helpful comments and, in particular, Andre Wibisono for the inspiring discussion which led to the proof of \Cref{theo:main}.